Congress finally to send $19B disaster aid bill to Trump

 WASHINGTON – Congress is finally shipping President Donald Trump a $19.1 billion disaster aid bill, a measure stalled for months by infighting, misjudgment, and a presidential feud with Democrats.

-The House is approving the measure in the first significant action as it returns from a 10-day recess.
+The House is approving the measure in its first significant action as it returns from a 10-day recess.
 It is slated for a Monday evening vote in which Republicans whose home districts have been hit by hurricanes, floods, tornadoes and fires are set to join with majority Democrats to deliver a big vote for the measure.

 Conservative Republicans had held up the bill during the recess, objecting on three occasions to efforts by Democratic leaders to pass the bill by a voice vote requiring unanimity.
 They say the legislation — which reflects an increasingly permissive attitude in Washington on spending to address disasters that sooner or later hit every region of the country — shouldn't be rushed through without a recorded vote.

-Along the way, House and Senate old timers have seemed to outmaneuver the White House, though Trump personally prevailed upon Senate Appropriations Committee Chairman Richard Shelby, R-Ala., to drop a bid to free up billions of dollars for dredging and other harbor projects.
+Along the way, House and Senate old-timers have seemed to outmaneuver the White House, though Trump personally prevailed upon Senate Appropriations Committee Chairman Richard Shelby, R-Ala., to drop a bid to free up billions of dollars for dredging and other harbor projects.
 The Senate passed the bill by a sweeping 85-8 vote on its way out of Washington May 23, a margin that reflected a consensus that the bill is long overdue.

 The measure was initially held up over a fight between Trump and Democrats over aid to Puerto Rico that seems long settled.

+"Some in our government refused to assist our fellow Americans in Puerto Rico who are still recovering from a 2017 hurricane.
+I'm pleased we've moved past that," said House Appropriations Committee Chairwoman Nita Lowey, D-N.Y.
+"Because when disaster strikes, we shouldn't let a ZIP code dictate our response."

-But it was then delayed over failed talks on Trump's $4 billion-plus request to care for thousands of mostly Central American migrants being held at the southern border.
+The measure also faced delays amid failed talks on Trump's $4 billion-plus request to care for thousands of mostly Central American migrants being held at the southern border.
 The sides narrowed their differences but couldn't reach agreement in the rush to go on recess but everyone agrees that another bill will be needed almost immediately to refill nearly empty agency accounts to care for migrants.

+The measure is largely the same as a version that passed the House last month that Republicans opposed for leaving out the border funding.

+"We must work together quickly to pass a bill that addresses the surge of unaccompanied children crossing the border and provides law enforcement agencies with the funding they need," said top Appropriations Committee Republican Kay Granger of Texas.
+"The stakes are high.
+There are serious — life or death — repercussions if the Congress does not act."

 Among the reasons was a demand by House liberals to block the Homeland Security Department from getting information from federal social welfare authorities to help track immigrants residing in the U.S. illegally who take migrant refugee children into their homes.